MarkMizzi/blog/content/posts/postgres_heapfile2.md

 It's worth noting that since Postgres compresses each element separately, the space savings tend to be lower than columnar databases which compress entire columns.

 Let's see an example of TOAST in practice.
-As an example we will use this simple table:
+As our subject we'll use this simple table:

 ```sql
 CREATE TABLE unary(a VARCHAR);